Aliases for CYSLTR2 Gene

 CYSLTR2 (Cysteinyl Leukotriene Receptor 2) is a Protein Coding gene.
 Diseases associated with CYSLTR2 include Melanoma, Uveal and Asthma.
-Among its related pathways are RET signaling and Signaling by GPCR.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and cysteinyl leukotriene receptor activity.
 An important paralog of this gene is CYSLTR1.

 UniProtKB/Swiss-Prot Summary for CYSLTR2 Gene

 Receptor for cysteinyl leukotrienes.
 The response is mediated via a G-protein that activates a phosphatidylinositol-calcium second messenger system.
 Stimulation by BAY u9773, a partial agonist, induces specific contractions of pulmonary veins and might also have an indirect role in the relaxation of the pulmonary vascular endothelium.
 The rank order of affinities for the leukotrienes is LTC4 = LTD4 >> LTE4.

 Leukotriene and related receptors are activated by the endogenous ligands leukotriene (LT) B4, LTC4, LTD4, LTE4 and 12-HETE.
 Leukotrienes are lipid mediators synthesized from arachidonic acid by lipoxygenase enzymes.
 They are important in inflammatory signaling pathways.